Need tips on getting toddler to sleep in own bed? Check out these 6 tips to get your child to sleep—and stay—in his own bed the whole night.

 After months of sleep deprivation, your toddler finally proved that he could sleep a solid 11 to 12 hours straight.

 But just when you thought he’d sleep through the night from now until forever, you’re faced with a new problem: He’s refusing to sleep in his bed.

-Right on cue, she’d creep into their bed, too afraid to sleep in her own.
-Other times, she refused to sleep in her room to begin with.
-And he wondered whether he’d ever get a solid night of sleep again.
+Right on cue, he creeps into your bed, too afraid to sleep in his own.
+Other times, he refuses to sleep in his room to begin with, and puts up a fight come bedtime.
+Even though you’re long past the infant stage, you’re left wondering whether you’ll ever get a solid night of sleep again.

 Kids may not want to sleep in their rooms because of fear that keeps them from feeling safe and comfortable.

 My son was afraid of the dark after we installed curtains that keeps his room pitch black.
 In Nick’s case, his daughter was afraid of monsters lurking in her room.

 Help address these nighttime fears while being sensitive to your child’s feelings.
 Install a night light.
 Move plants around that might be casting scary shadows.
 Offer a special lovey or stuffed animal that your child can sleep with.